UB-Mannheim/eScriptorium_Dokumentation/eScriptorium-with-tesseract-extension.md

        - [Addendum 2: Always follow transcription guidelines!](#addendum-2-always-follow-transcription-guidelines)<br/>
    5.2 [Fine-tune a text recognition model](#52-fine-tune-a-text-recognition-model)<br/>
 6. [License](#6-license)<br/>
-7.
 ## 0. Who is this guide for?
-This guide is for eScriptorium users which want to set up, use and train Tesseract models in eScriptorium.
+This guide is for eScriptorium users who want to set up, use and train Tesseract models in eScriptorium.

-> **Note:**
-This guide does not provide a basic understanding of the graphical interface and functionality of the platform.
+> **Note:** This guide does not provide a basic understanding of the graphical interface and functionality of the platform; it assumes that you are already familiar with eScriptorium.
 Here are some resources to get you started:
 > - [eScriptorium Quick Start Guide](https://escriptorium.readthedocs.io/en/latest/quick-start/)
 > - **Video tutorial** that introduces the main functions and tools can be found on YouTube: [youtube.com/watch?v=aQuwh3OaKqg](https://www.youtube.com/watch?v=aQuwh3OaKqg) (automatically generated subtitles in English are available).